Is investing and trading gambling?

 This means that just because shares have gone up in the past, it doesn’t mean they will continue to go up in the future.

-How to start investing in the gambling stocks
+How to start investing in gambling stocks

-To stop gambling and starting investing the first thing you need is an investment account.
+To stop gambling and start investing the first thing you need is an investment account.
 There are many different types to choose from which you can read about in our investing section here.
 However, to buy individual shares you need a stockbroker.

 The one we have used for this example is IG, one of the largest stockbrokers in the UK who charge £3 per trade for regular investing.
 There are loads of stockbrokers to choose from so take a look at our comparison tables to see which stockbroker suits you, sir.